 Mr. Toll was co-lead counsel in the consumer class action suit against Lumber Liquidators, a lawsuit that alleges the nationwide retailer sold Chinese-made laminate flooring containing hazardous levels of the carcinogen formaldehyde while falsely labeling their products as meeting or exceeding California emissions standards, a story that was profiled twice on 60 Minutes in 2015.
 In October 2018, the court granted final approval to a settlement of $36 million between Lumber Liquidators and plaintiffs.

 Over the course of his career, Mr. Toll has received numerous industry recognitions for his work.
-Most recently, in 2019, The National Law Journal and The Trial Lawyer named him one of “America’s 50 Most Influential Trial Lawyers,” in 2018, Mr. Toll was named Law360’s “Titan of the Plaintiffs Bar,” as well as a Legal 500 “Leading Lawyer – Securities Litigation.”
+Most recently, in 2019, The National Law Journal and The Trial Lawyer named him one of “America’s 50 Most Influential Trial Lawyers.”
+In 2018 and 2019, Mr. Toll was named a Legal 500 “Leading Lawyer – Securities Litigation.”
+In 2018, he was named Law360’s “Titan of the Plaintiffs Bar.”
 In 2017, he was named Law360’s “MVP – Class Actions,” in 2015, he was named Law360’s “MVP – Securities,” and since 2014, he has been perennially named to the Lawdragon 500, which recognizes the 500 leading lawyers in America.
 He is also annually recognized as a Super Lawyer in Securities Litigation and Class Action/Mass Torts.

 Mr. Toll has provided a great deal of pro bono legal work during a career at Cohen Milstein that spans more than three decades.
 In addition, he has been an active supporter of Children’s Hospital National Medical Center for decades, setting up an endowment in his daughter’s name to help the Hospital’s leukemia patients and their families (his daughter passed away from leukemia in 1987), plus more recently establishing regular programs for music and laughter for the children during their hospital stays.